tahoe-lafs/tahoe-lafs/docs/specifications/dirnodes.rst

 .. _`Prime Coordination Directive`: ../write_coordination.rst

-A suitable UI needs to be created to allow users to easily perform this sharing action: dragging a folder their vdrive to an IM or email user icon, for example.
+A suitable UI needs to be created to allow users to easily perform this sharing action: dragging a folder from their file store to an IM or email user icon, for example.
 The UI will need to give the sending user an opportunity to indicate whether they want to grant read-write or read-only access to the recipient.
 The recipient then needs an interface to drag the new folder into their file store and give it a home.

 Revocation
 ==========